backdrop-contrib/tweaks/README.md

 Ported to Backdrop CMS by Ralf Stamm (https://github.com/rstamm).

-- Collapse groups on the Modules and the Permissions pages:
+- Collapse Groups:
   Inspired by the Administration Menu module, originally written for Drupal by Daniel Kudwien (https://www.drupal.org/u/sun) and many others.

 - All other features:
   Originally written for Drupal by Ralf Stamm (https://github.com/rstamm).